microsoft/z3guide/website/docs/04 - optimization/03 - arithmeticaloptimization.md

 ---------------------------------------|-------------------------------------------------------------------
 `(maximize t)`                         | The result of `(check-sat)` should seek to produce a model that _maximizes_ the value of `t`.
 The expression can be integer, real or Bit-vector sort.
 `(minimize t)`                         | The result of `(check-sat)` should seek to produce a model that _minimizes_ the value of `t` The expression can be integer, real or Bit-vector sort.
-`(add-soft b [:weight w] [:name id])`  | The result of `(check-sat)` should seek to satisfy soft constraints.
+`(add-soft b [:weight w] [:id id])`  | The result of `(check-sat)` should seek to satisfy soft constraints.
 The default weigth is 1.
 Weights are used to give priorities.
-Soft constraints can be grouped in disjoint groups by tagging them with optional names.
+Soft constraints can be grouped in disjoint groups by tagging them with optional identifiers.
 `(get-objectives)`                     | After `(check-sat)` retrieve the values of the maximize, minimize and soft constraint objectives.